-A Last Chance Agreement is a legal contract that is signed between an employer and an employee (or a union that presents an employee) after an employee has made a serious violation of company policies or misconduct that usually leads to employment termination.
+This agreement is signed by an employer and their employee (or a union that presents an employee) after an employee has made a serious violation of company policies or misconduct that usually leads to their termination.

 Businesses can use an agreement such as this to protect different types of confidential information, which can include know-how, trade secrets, software, client base, technical information, data about goods produced by the company, and other types of proprietary data.

 An FMLA Request Form is a document completed by employees who are eligible for time off in compliance with the Family and Medical Leave Act provisions.